 “Don’t worry about him not talking yet.
-Kids are like that – something will pop suddenly in his head and then they will talk nonstop.”
+Kids are like that – something will pop suddenly in their head and then they will talk nonstop.”

 That was what Titus’ school principal and teachers always said whenever I shared my concerns about him not talking.
 His peers at two were already speaking in three-word sentences and could express what they wanted.
 Titus was far behind.